 - Despite Jesus telling his disciples on more than one occasion that he would be crucified and then rise from the dead, “…as yet they knew not the Scripture…” [John 20:9].

 - John 20:25, as it relates to the story of ‘Doubting Thomas’ is perhaps one of the strongest examples we have of the difficulty we have to believe in something before we see it.
-While the story of Thomas’ doubt is not exactly prophetic, it does contribute to the idea that hindsight is a very valuable tool to the increasing of faith.
+While the story of Thomas’ doubt is not exactly prophetic, it does contribute to the idea that hindsight is a very valuable tool to the increasing of our belief systems.

 It is not by contrived efforts that we begin to understand the apocalypse and believe the Scriptures, but it will happen naturally through seemingly spontaneous actions and events that we realize, after the fact, what certain Scriptures meant to convey, and always to the benefit of our faith.
 It is potentially distracting if we study the book of Revelation and some other prophetic books, (like Daniel’s later chapters), in such a manner that we see it necessary to foresee everything that is coming.